 2.8.
 If you sign up for JiMAT using your social media account or link your JiMAT account to your social media account or use certain other JiMAT social media features, we may access personal data about you which you have voluntarily provided to your social media provider in accordance with the provider's policies and we will manage your personal data in accordance with this Privacy Policy.

-3.
+3. Use and Disclosure of Personal Data

 3.1.
 The personal data we collect from you may be used by us, or shared with or transferred to third parties (including related companies, third party service providers and their service providers and related companies, and third party sellers), for some or all of the following purposes: